rebornix/rebornix.github.io/_posts/2013-12-17-SignalRTheNewOldThing.md

 "There is one thousand Hamlet in one thousand reader's eyes".
 If you are building a online chat room like Jabbr, you'd like to send/receive encrypted texts and images.
 If you are developing an online game, the messages would be more complex.
 Anyway, it just depends on your needs.

 #Platform and Protocol#
 SignalR is supported under a variety of server and client configurations.
-Meanwhile, each transport option has a set of requirement of its own.
+Meanwhile, each transport option has a set of need of its own.
 Like WebSocket, SignalR supports this new technique, but it falls back to other compatible techniques for older browsers or clients gracefully.

 In server side, If you want to use WebSocket, Windows Server 2012 or Windows 8 is required.
 WebSocket can even be used on Windows Azure websites, as long as the site's .NET framework version is set to 4.5 and WebSocket option is enabled.